-- shall report directly to the charter school's governing board; and - 3 (6) Provide a process to ensure that the expenditures that 4 the education service provider intends to bill to the charter 5 school shall receive prior approval of the governing board or its 6 designee.

-- 8. A charter school may enter into contracts with community partnerships and state agencies acting in collaboration with such partnerships that provide services to children and their families linked to the school. - 9.
+- 2 (6) Provide a process to ensure that the expenditures that 3 the education service provider intends to bill to the charter 4 school shall receive prior approval of the governing board or its - 8.
+A charter school may enter into contracts with community partnerships and state agencies acting in collaboration with such partnerships that provide services to children and their families linked to the school. - 9.
 A charter school shall be eligible for transportation state aid pursuant to section 163.161 and shall be free to contract with the local district, or any other entity, for the provision of transportation to the students of the charter school. - 10.
 (1) The proportionate share of state and federal resources generated by students with disabilities or staff serving them shall be paid in full to charter schools enrolling those students by their school district where such enrollment is through a contract for services described in this section.
 The proportionate share of money generated under other federal or state categorical aid programs shall be directed to charter schools serving such students eligible for that aid. - (2) A charter school shall provide the special services provided pursuant to section 162.705 and may provide the special services pursuant to a contract with a school district or any provider of such services. - 11.
-A charter school may not charge tuition or impose fees
+A charter school may not charge tuition or impose fees that a school district is prohibited from charging or imposing,

-- that a school district is prohibited from charging or imposing, except that a charter school may receive: - 3 (1) Tuition payments from districts in the same or an 4 adjoining county for nonresident students who transfer to an 5 approved charter school, as defined in section [167.131] 167.895, 6 from an unaccredited district; and - 7 (2) Payments from school districts as described in this section. - A charter school is authorized to incur debt in 9 12.
-10 anticipation of receipt of funds.
-A charter school may also 11 borrow to finance facilities and other capital items.
-A school 12 district may incur bonded indebtedness or take other measures to 13 provide for physical facilities and other capital items for 14 charter schools that it sponsors or contracts with.
-Except as 15 otherwise specifically provided in sections 160.400 to 160.425, upon the dissolution of a charter school, any liabilities of the 16 17 corporation will be satisfied through the procedures of chapter 18 355.
-A charter school shall satisfy all its financial 19 obligations within twelve months of notice from the sponsor of 20 the charter school's closure under subsection 8 of section 21 160.405.
-After satisfaction of all its financial obligations, a 22 charter school shall return any remaining state and federal funds 23 to the department of elementary and secondary education for 24 disposition as stated in subdivision (17) of subsection 1 of 25 section 160.405.
-The department of elementary and secondary 26 education may withhold funding at a level the department 27 determines to be adequate during a school's last year of 28 operation until the department determines that school records,

-- 1 liabilities, and reporting requirements, including a full audit, 2 are satisfied. - 3 13.
-Charter schools shall not have the power to acquire 4 property by eminent domain.
+- except that a charter school may receive tuition payments from districts in the same or an adjoining county for nonresident students who transfer to an approved charter school, as defined in section [167.131] 167.895, from an unaccredited district. - A charter school is authorized to incur debt in 5 6 anticipation of receipt of funds.
+A charter school may also 7 borrow to finance facilities and other capital items.
+A school 8 district may incur bonded indebtedness or take other measures to 9 provide for physical facilities and other capital items for 10 charter schools that it sponsors or contracts with.
+Except as 11 otherwise specifically provided in sections 160.400 to 160.425, 12 upon the dissolution of a charter school, any liabilities of the 13 corporation will be satisfied through the procedures of chapter 14 355.
+A charter school shall satisfy all its financial 15 obligations within twelve months of notice from the sponsor of the charter school's closure under subsection 8 of section 16 160.405.
+After satisfaction of all its financial obligations, a 17 18 charter school shall return any remaining state and federal funds 19 to the department of elementary and secondary education for 20 disposition as stated in subdivision (17) of subsection 1 of 21 section 160.405.
+The department of elementary and secondary 22 education may withhold funding at a level the department 23 determines to be adequate during a school's last year of 24 operation until the department determines that school records, 25 liabilities, and reporting requirements, including a full audit, are satisfied.
+26 - 13.
+Charter schools shall not have the power to acquire property by eminent domain.